Delta SkyMiles®️ Platinum American Express Card vs. Delta SkyMiles®️ Reserve American Express Card

-Despite the Reserve’s higher fee, the Platinum card actually provides a better rewards program.
+Despite the Reserve’s higher fee, the Platinum card actually provides a better rewards program (at an annual fee of $250).
 The Reserve instead flaunts its premium side with valuable benefits, which we’ll cover in a minute.

 Cardholders will earn 3X SkyMiles per eligible dollar spent for purchases made directly with Delta Air Lines.
 This applies to all purchases from Delta, including Delta Connection Carrier and Delta Shuttle flights, as well as some in-flight purchases.
 The Platinum also provides 3X SkyMiles on hotels, 2X SkyMiles at restaurants and U.S. supermarkets, and 1X SkyMile on everything else.